From BR Bullpen

 "Probably the most valuable find of the year . . ." - from the American Magazine in 1911, speaking about the Pirates picking up Campbell from the minors before the 1910 season

-Vin Campbell, who was at Vanderbilt University in 1906-08, was the second player from that university to come to the majors.
+Campbell, who was at Vanderbilt University from 1906 to 1908, was the second player from that university to come to the majors.
 He did so in June 1908, presumably shortly after school had ended.
-He got one at-bat with the 1908 Cubs, who went on to win the 1908 World Series, the last time they won the Series.
+He got one at-bat with the Chicago Cubs, who went on to win the 1908 World Series, the last time they won the Series.

 After hitting .312 in 93 at-bats in 1911, he was traded to the Boston Braves for Mike Donlin.
-With the 1912 Braves he hit .296, leading the team in runs scored and doubles.
+With the Braves in 1912 he hit .296, leading the team in runs scored and doubles.
 The team, however, lost 101 games.

-Campbell came back in 1914-15 to play in the short-lived Federal League, finishing in the top ten in batting average both years.
-His team in 1914, the 1914 Hoosiers, won the pennant and Campbell had the second highest batting average among the regulars (behind Benny Kauff).
+Campbell came back in 1914 and 1915 to play in the short-lived Federal League, finishing in the top ten in batting average both years.
+His team in 1914, the Indianapolis Hoosiers, won the pennant and Campbell had the second-highest batting average among the regulars (behind Benny Kauff).

 A baseball card of Campbell from his days with the Pirates, put out by Tip Top Bread, is said to have sold for $550 (in excellent condition) in 2002.